 The purpose of GFPT grant program is to promote the highest quality, scientifically based, and clinically relevant research with priority given to projects with a clinical application.
 Proposed studies should add to or refine the body of knowledge on which physical therapist practice is based using any of a variety of recognized investigative methods, such as experimental, descriptive, or correlational.
 Proposed studies should begin to address the most critical questions in clinical practice.
 The project should be a collaborative venture between two or more partner organizations or institutions.
 Investigators are not limited to designs that would require patient/subject encounters.
 All research designs are eligible for consideration.

 GFPT grants are limited to a maximum of $10,000.
 Application deadline is January 22, 2021.
 Awardee will be notified by February 25, 2021.
 Funding will begin May 1, 2021 and must be expended within a 24 month budget period of the award.
+Watch for information on the 2022 grant.

 The GFPT Grant funds are available to members of APTA Georgia (formerly PTAG).
 The applicant must be a licensed physical therapist or physical therapy assistant.